Financial Aid Programs

 Academic Scholarships for Transfer Students

 All students applying for admission to Bryant as transfer students will be reviewed for eligibility for a limited number of academic scholarships.
 These scholarships are renewable, provided the recipient maintains appropriate academic standing.

-Bryant offers a limited number of scholarships through some of its men’s and women’s varsity programs.
+Bryant offers a limited number of Athletic Grants-in-Aid through some of its men’s and women’s varsity programs.
 For further information, contact the Department of Athletics at (401) 232-6070.

 When two or more siblings from the same family are simultaneously enrolled as full-time traditional undergraduates, the second student receives a tuition discount of 10 percent from the University, as long as both continue to be enrolled.
 Students must contact the Office of Financial Aid to apply.